jsdealy/latin/sb.md

 comitatote mecum ad sacrificium. et sanctificat isaium liberosque eius, et eos ad sacrificium advocat.

+> Let us therefore cease to wonder what may be the cause of the rarity of
+> orators, since oratory is the result of a whole number of things, in any one of
+> which to succeed is a great achievement, and let us rather exhort our children,
+> and the others whose fame and repute are dear to us, to form a true
+> understanding of the greatness of their task, and not to believe that they can
+> gain their coveted object by reliance on the rules or teachers or methods of
+> practice employed by everybody, but to rest assured that they can do this by
+> the help of certain other means.

+desinamus mirari qua de causa oratores rarissimi sunt, nam oratio efficitur multis e rebus in una quarum excellere egregium sit. itaque liberos nostros aliosque quorum fama existimatioque nobis carae sunt adhortamur ut veram conceptionem magnitudinis periculi fingant, et ne credant id quod cupiant persequi regulis, praeceptoribus, methodis turbae sequendo, sed confirmentur se hoc perficere posse per auxilium alterius materiae.

 > And why should I go on to describe the speaker's delivery?
 That needs to be
 > controlled by bodily carriage, gesture, play of features and changing
 > intonation of voice; and how important that is wholly by itself, the actor's